Green-Software-Foundation/if-docs/docs/pipelines/cpu-to-carbon.md

 ### Divide

-The `Divide` plugin is used once in this manifest.
-The instance is named `wattage-to-energy-kwh`.
-It is used to convert energy in W/duration to kWh.
+The `Divide` plugin is used several times in this manifest.
+The instances are:

+- `wattage-to-energy-kwh`. used to convert energy in W/duration to kWh.
+- `calculate-vcpu-ratio`: used to calculate the ratio of allocated vCPUs to total vCPUS
+- `correct-cpu-energy-for-vcpu-ratio`: used to scale the CPU energy by the vCPU ratio

 #### config